Resources available for Maui students, as some DOE staff and students remain missing

 “It’s important that as our school communities continue to heal from this tragedy, that we offer mental health support to our students and employees.
 And we’ll continue to do so moving forward,” said Hayashi.

-He says there are still DOE staff members and students who remain unaccounted for.
+He said there are still DOE staff members and students who remain unaccounted for.

 “We were able to account so far for the vast majority of our employees,” he said, though added that spotty cell service on Maui is making it difficult to account for each employee and student.